bokyungs/get_and_clean_data/README.md

   * The file deals with a single dataset.

 'variable_col_names.txt' - contains the column numbers of the measurements that we are interested in extracting.
-I put the info in a file so that we can edit the input file if we decide to add more data

-in the future.  for each column number, it contains the corresponding column names we are going to assign to the exracted variables(columns).
+I put the info in a file so that we can edit the input file if we decide to add more data in the future.
+For each column number, it contains the corresponding column names we are going to assign to the exracted variables(columns).
 I went through the "features.txt" file and identified the column number of the mean and standard deviation we are interested in.
 I assigned the variable names in a Camel case because in software engineering, using all lower case for a long variable name is a big NO NO.